Asherman's syndrome: Treatment

-Fertility may sometimes be restored by removal of adhesions, depending on the severity of the initial trauma and other individual patient factors.
+Fertility may sometimes be restored by the removal of adhesions, depending on the severity of the initial trauma and other individual patient factors.
 Operative hysteroscopy is used for visual inspection of the uterine cavity during adhesion dissection (adhesiolysis).
 However, hysteroscopy is yet to become a routine gynaecological procedure and only 15% of US gynecologists perform office hysteroscopy.
-Adhesion dissection can be technically difficult and must be performed with care in order to not create new scars and further exacerbate the condition.
+Adhesion dissection can be technically difficult and must be performed with care to not create new scars and further exacerbate the condition.
 In more severe cases, adjunctive measures such as laparoscopy are used in conjunction with hysteroscopy as a protective measure against uterine perforation.
 Microscissors are usually used to cut adhesions.
 Electrocauterization is not recommended.

-As IUA frequently reform after surgery, techniques have been developed to prevent recurrence of adhesions.
+As IUA frequently reforms after surgery, techniques have been developed to prevent the recurrence of adhesions.
 Methods to prevent adhesion reformation include the use of mechanical barriers (Foley catheter, saline-filled balloon uterine stents, gel barriers (Seprafilm, Spraygel, autocrosslinked hyaluronic acid gel Hyalobarrier) and mechanical barrier film (Womed Leaf) to maintain opposing walls apart during healing, thereby preventing the reformation of adhesions.
-Antibiotic prophylaxis is necessary in the presence of mechanical barriers to reduce the risk of possible infections.
-A common pharmacological method for preventing reformation of adhesions is sequential hormonal therapy with estrogen followed by a progestin to stimulate endometrial growth and prevent opposing walls from fusing together.
-However, there have been no randomized controlled trials (RCTs) comparing post-surgical adhesion reformation with and without hormonal treatment and the ideal dosing regimen or length of estrogen therapy is not known.
-A recent meta analysis compared different post surgical prevention barrier strategies and concluded that there was no single clearly superior treatment.
-Furthermore, diagnostic severity and outcomes are assessed according to different criteria (e.g. menstrual pattern, adhesion reformation rate, conception rate, live birth rate).
-Clearly, more comparable studies are needed in which reproductive outcome can be analysed systematically.
+A common pharmacological method for preventing reformation of adhesions is sequential hormonal therapy with estrogen followed by a progestin to stimulate endometrial growth and prevent opposing walls from fusing.
+However, there have been no randomized controlled trials (RCTs) comparing post-surgical adhesion reformation with and without hormonal treatment, and the ideal dosing regimen or length of estrogen therapy is not known.
+A recent meta-analysis compared different post-surgical prevention barrier strategies and concluded that there was no single superior treatment.
+Furthermore, diagnostic severity and outcomes are assessed according to different criteria (e.g., menstrual pattern, adhesion reformation rate, conception rate, live birth rate).
+More comparable studies are needed in which reproductive outcomes can be analysed systematically.
+However, the latest randomized controlled trial, published in July 2024, demonstrated a clinically significant improvement in a group of patients with Asherman syndrome who received the Womed Leaf mechanical barrier film compared to a control group where no adhesion prevention tool was used.

 Follow-up tests (HSG, hysteroscopy or SHG) are necessary to ensure that adhesions have not reformed.
 Further surgery may be necessary to restore a normal uterine cavity.
-According to a recent study among 61 patients, the overall rate of adhesion recurrence was 27.9% and in severe cases this was 41.9%.
-Another study found that postoperative adhesions reoccur in close to 50% of severe AS and in 21.6% of moderate cases.
-Mild IUA, unlike moderate to severe synechiae, do not appear to reform.
+According to a recent study among 61 patients, the overall rate of adhesion recurrence was 27.9%.
+In moderate and severe cases, it is up to 76%.